 There are several ways to find a recycler that accepts plastic tarps such as searching online or asking at your local waste management facility or local scrap metal recyclers.
 Additionally, many cities offer municipal curbside pickup services that collect recyclables from households and businesses on designated days each week so check with your city's waste management department for more information about collection services near you.

-Similarly, see if you can recycle plastic easter eggs.
+Similarly, see if you can recycle plastic forks.

 How to Reduce Waste by Reusing Plastic Tarps

 One great way to reduce waste is by reusing old plastic tarps instead of throwing them away after one use!
 Most types of plastics last longer than most people think so consider using these materials multiple times if possible before discarding them in the trash or taking them to a recycling facility when they become worn out or no longer usable.
 Reusing these materials reduces waste while also helping conserve natural resources such as petroleum used in making new products from scratch.